fabiobeltratti/PPUN2D/README.md

 - **Paparone & Tognaccini method** → computes the irreversible drag as a function of the non-dimensional entropy.
 - **Destarac & van der Vooren method** → computes the irreversible drag as a function of both entropy and total enthalpy.
 - **Vorticity-based Lamb vector method**, where `l = ω × V` → computes both lift and drag.
-- **Thermodynamic-based Lamb vector method**, where `l = T∇s − ∇h + ∇⋅τ/ρ` → computes lift and drag with reduced numerical sensitivity.
+- **Thermodynamic-based Lamb vector method**, where `l = T∇s − ∇H + ∇⋅τ/ρ` → computes lift and drag with reduced numerical sensitivity.

 ### Irreversible and parasite drag breakdown
 PPUN2D supports detailed domain decomposition to isolate the sources of drag: